Guest article by William Yang

-One of the first few questions adopters always ask us – “Which brand or type of dog food should we get for our new dog?” or “Our dog arrived but is not eating well (or not touching the food).
-Doggie seems like a picky eater – what should I do?”
+One of the first few questions adopters always ask us is “Which brand or type of dog food should we get for our new dog?” or “Our dog arrived but is not eating well (or not touching the food).
+Doggie seems like a picky eater.
+What should I do?”

 My Personal Experience

-My dogs have tried many brands, especially after many trial & errors, own research and conversations with other experienced dog owners, trainers and vets; here are my own findings:
+My dogs have tried many brands, especially after many trials & errors, my own research, and conversations with other experienced dog owners, trainers, and vets; here are my own findings:

 - I mentioned “fillers” – they are commonly used in some leading national pet food brands.
-For our dogs to digest them, it creates additional stress on their gastro-intestinal system and vital organs.
-You have probably heard of stories where older dogs suffered from various internal organs failure; these are both heartbreaking and costly experiences.
+For our dogs to digest them, it creates additional stress on their gastrointestinal system and vital organs.
+You have probably heard of stories where older dogs suffer from various internal organ failures; these are both heartbreaking and costly experiences.
 I will do everything in my ability to minimize the chance of that happening to my loved ones.

 Yes, I think it depends on everyone’s budget and our own view to consider paying for higher quality food as a form of preventative medicine.
 And that is why I suggested three brands – each with different price points and pros/cons.

-Keep in mind, better food = a healthier dog and less money down the road as your dog ages.
+Keep in mind that better food = a healthier dog and less money down the road as your dog ages.

 Subscribe for Updates